-Recent findings indicate that cocoa and chocolate, when processed appropriately, contain relatively large amounts of flavonoids, particularly catechin and epicatechin.
+Recent findings indicate that cocoa and chocolate, when processed appropriately, contain relatively large amounts of flavonoids, particularly catechins and epicatechin.
 There is some evidence of the benefits of these flavonoids, specifically with regard to cardiovascular health.
-There are many unresolved issues that suggest the need for additional research.
+However, consider the harm from additional calories from fat and sugar when ingesting it in the form of chocolate.

 How Chocolate is Made